Neamur/pdf-shenanigans/super_readme.md

 ## Project Roadmap

-This code is an integral part of an ongoing project, highlighting its value as a robust PDF manipulation tool.
+This code is an integral part of an ongoing project, where it tries to overcome the challenges of Libreoffice and Adobe Acrobat.

 ---